THE REVERE BAND PARENTS ASSOCIATION

 Section 1- The President will lead the membership through an agenda of business following parliamentary standards.

-Section 1- In the event that this organization finds itself in a position of being unnecessary or impractical in the pursuit of the above purpose and objectives, or in the event for any reason the Association must be curtailed, the following must take place to dispose of its assets.
+Section 1- If this organization finds itself in a position of being unnecessary or impractical in the pursuit of the above purpose and objectives, or in the event for any reason the Association must be curtailed, the following must take place to dispose of its assets.
 The Executive board shall be responsible for the following:

 a.
 A complete inventory shall be taken to account for money and bank accounts and equipment owned by the Association.